And just like these previous two statements (income statement and statement of changes in equity), the balance sheet is usually drawn up annually.

 Putting Together the Balance Sheet

-Just like the income statement, the balance sheet can also be drawn up at the start of the period with budgeted figures, and these budgeted figures (assets, liabilities, equity) can later be compared to actual results on a specific day.
+As a final point, just like the income statement, the balance sheet can also be drawn up at the start of the period with budgeted figures, and these budgeted figures (assets, liabilities, equity) can later be compared to actual results on a specific day.